Slane

 Poor Trisha McDermott has been found murdered in the historic town of Trim and even our best investigators are struggling to tie leads together and thus need your help to solve the murder.
 Trisha’s body was found on Navan Gate and although detectives suspect she was murdered elsewhere they consider this is a good place to start looking for clues.

-- The route is almost 3.7 miles, or about 6 km, and starts/ends on Navan Gate, as shown in the map below.
-This is a longer walk than almost all of our Whodunits, as the ruined cathedral is along the pleasant river walk away from the town centre, so we have provided instructions in the murder mystery booklet to reduce the walking distance if required.
+• The route is almost 6 km / 3.7 miles.
+This is a longer walk than almost all of our murder mystery trails, as the ruined cathedral is along the pleasant river walk away from the town centre, so we have provided instructions in the Whodunit Hunt booklet to reduce the walking distance if required.

-To purchase this Whodunit Hunt with credit / debit / Amex card please click here and type Trim in the ‘Special Requests’ field at the start of the purchase page.
+To purchase this Whodunit Hunt with credit / debit / Amex card please click here and type Trim in the ‘Special Requests’ field on the purchase page.

 The starting point is shown in the map below, with free parking nearby on this street.